unitinguncle/leetcode/README.md

 # leetcode
-Here are my solved leetcode problems I used for my practise session.
+Here are my solved leetcode problems I used for my practice session.